pablo33/quodlibet-filesorter/README.md

 Run this script and your mp3 files will get placed as your defined expression.

-You can afterwards, edit id3 tags... title, album etc...  by running this script the files will be renamed and moved to the corresponding path.
+You can afterwards, edit id3 tags... title, album etc...  by running this script the files will be renamed and moved to the corresponding path and with their associated extra files.

 ### Dependencies
-This script relies on quodlibet custom tag and eyed3 python library
+This script relies on quodlibet custom taggin and eyed3 python library

-You can install both of them typing:
+You can install them typing:

     sudo apt-get install quodlibet python3-eyed3